 The Doctorate Extension Scheme (DES) provides an opportunity for students who have almost finished their PhD or other doctorate qualification to apply for an additional 12 months in which to look for and start work in the UK.
-You can only apply in the UK, and you must have current Tier 4 immigration permission.
+You can only apply in the UK, and you must have current Tier 4 or Student immigration permission.

 Your immigration permission would be issued for an additional 12 months from the expected end date on your new CAS.